Kevin Keegan: Early years

+Joseph Kevin Keegan was born on 14 February 1951 at his aunt Nellie's house in Elm Place in Armthorpe, as she had electricity, which made it safer for childbirth.
+He was the second of three children of Joe and Doris Keegan.
+His father, a Geordie, had moved to Armthorpe, in Doncaster (then in the West Riding of Yorkshire) to work in a colliery, where he met and married Doris.
+Keegan attended St Peter's High School in nearby Cantley.

 Keegan's paternal ancestors arrived in Newcastle from Ireland.
-In 1909, his grandfather Frank, an inspector, heroically saved lives in the West Stanley Pit disaster.
+In 1909, his grandfather Frank, an inspector, heroically saved lives in the West Stanley Pit disasters.
 His father Joe and uncle Frank were Newcastle United supporters, describing their favourite players as Hughie Gallacher and Jackie Milburn.
-His father moved to Armthorpe near Doncaster (then in the West Riding of Yorkshire) to work in a colliery, where he married Doris and they had three children: Mary, who was two years Keegan's senior, Kevin, and Michael.
-His father never saw Keegan play for Newcastle.

-Keegan was born in February 1951 at his aunt Nellie's house in Elm Place in Armthorpe, as she had electricity that made it safer for childbirth.
-Keegan attended St. Peter's High School in nearby Cantley.
+Keegan's father never saw him play for Newcastle.

-Keegan was given his first football by his uncle Frank and his first pair of football boots by his father after he won betting on horses.
+Keegan was given his first football by his uncle and his first pair of football boots by his father after he won betting on horses.
 They were a second-hand pair of Winit boots bought from a sports shop run by former Doncaster Rovers centre forward Ray Harrison.
 Keegan played football at Hyde Park using his baby brother Michael's pushchair as a goal post.
 As a boy, he supported Doncaster Rovers.
 His favourite player was Alick Jeffrey, a player once described by Matt Busby's assistant, Jimmy Murphy, as the English Pelé, and once described by Milburn as "the best young player he had ever seen".
 As a schoolboy, Keegan had a trial for Coventry City under manager Jimmy Hill.
-Despite being one of two players kept on for an extra six-week period, the club did not offer Keegan a contract.
+Despite being one of two players kept on for an extra six-week period, the club did not offer him a contract.
 They did offer apprenticeship terms to the right-back Brian Joy, who went on to have a 15-year career in football.
-Keegan had another trial with Doncaster Rovers arranged by his father, but when Keegan arrived he found out he had the wrong information — the trial was earlier in the day and at a different place.
+Keegan had another trial with Doncaster Rovers arranged by his father, but when he arrived he found out he had the wrong information: the trial was earlier in the day and at a different place.